samelement/ACS-M1128/README.md

   // Other way to go to AP is by trigger pin reset. obj.autoAP = false;

-  obj.wifiConnectRetry = 2; // optional set wifi connect trial before going to AP mode, default is 1
+  // optional set wifi connect trial before going to AP mode, default is 1
-  obj.wifiClientSecure = &wclientSecure;
+  obj.wifiConnectRetry = 2;

-  // pass your developer details obj.devConfig(DEVELOPER_ID,DEVELOPER_USER,DEVELOPER_PASS);

-  // pass your default SSID config.
-Optional params are: IPAddress localip, IPAddress gateway, IPAddress subnet obj.wifiConfig(WIFI_DEFAULT_SSID,WIFI_DEFAULT_PASS);

-  obj.onReset =  callbackOnReset; // optional callback
-  obj.onConnect = callbackOnConnect; // optional callback
-  obj.onReconnect = callbackOnReconnect; // optional callback
-  obj.onWiFiConfigChanged = callbackOnWiFiConfigChanged; // optional callback

   // apConfigTimeout is a timeout for ESP when it works as soft AP.
   // use apConfigTimeout for low battery powered device to make sure ESP not work as AP too long.